TonySkorik/Parser3LanguageSupport/README.md

 ### 1.1.2

 - In addition to method sorting, added `auto` and `postprocess` methods to top and bottom of the list respectively
+- Documenting header popup now has parameters separated from other sections
+- Reformated documenting header popup

 ### 1.1.1